atugan15/atugan15/README.md

-- 👋 Hi, I’m @atugan15
+- 👋 Hi, I’m @atugan
 - 👀 I’m interested in Arduino and Robotics
-- 🌱 I’m currently learning Arduino
+- 🌱 i am currently learning frontend web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me atugan2000@gmail.com

 <!---